maharishi-university/CS569-Homework-05/README.md

 # CS569 Homework 05
 ## Angular Change Detection
+## FORK THE REPO FIRST, THEN CLONE YOUR LOCAL COPY
 Your will build a Rock-Paper-Scissors game application with Angular framework, the application has the following tree structure:
 * AppComponent (root)
   * button (reusable)